-Management makes use of experts in specific areas when preparing the PFCC and CC's financial statements.
+Management makes use of experts in specific areas when preparing the Authority's financial statements.
 We also use experts to assist us to obtain sufficient appropriate audit evidence on specific items of account.

-Item of account Management's expert Our expert Defined benefit liability Government Actuary's Department (Police Pension Scheme) and Hymans Robertson (LGPS).
-NAO's Consulting Actuary (PWC) Property, plant and equipment valuation Carter Jonas
+Item of account Management's expert Our expert Defined benefit pension liability Government Actuary's Department (FFPS) and AON (LGPS) NAO's Consulting Actuary (PWC) Property valuations Carter Jonas We will take into account relevant information that is available from third parties.